So You Want to Teach English in Asia?

 Statistically speaking, you’re likely to end up at a hagwon if you want any say as to where you end up.
 The independent ones commit constant illegal acts, withhold pay and vacations, and treat employees like disposable dirt.
 The larger, well-established ones are hardly any better, with vacation days being snatched away for every day you dare to get sick, and managers avoiding paying out for your health insurance to pocket a penny here and there.

 You might get lucky, or you might not.
-Read the reviews on sites like Glassdoor, go through your contract with a fine-tooth comb, and go in with your guard up.
+Read the reviews on sites like Glassdoor, go through your contract with a fine-tooth comb, argue anything you’re unhappy with (they usually give) and go in with your guard up.
 Hagwons in Korea get sued.
 A lot.
 You’ve been warned.

 That being said, the treatment of women is most despicable in Korea specifically.
 If you spend ten minutes looking up the statistics regarding abusive boyfriends and husbands, hidden cameras, stalking, and date rape, it is very distressing.